 I have tried kicking her legs for her in the water and on deck.
-I have also clearly explaining what she is doing wrong and how to fix it.
+I have also clearly explained what she is doing wrong and how to fix it.
 I am now at a loss for what to do.
-She is only 5 or 6, so I certainly do not expect perfection, but I can tell that she's struggling due to her inefficient kick.
+She is only 5 or 6, so I certainly do not expect perfection, but I can tell she's struggling due to her inefficient kick.

 I also don't want her to start a bad swimming habit.
 Is there anything else that I can do to correct her kick?
 Any advice would be greatly appreciated!

-You are of course right to not expect perfection, especially at that age but there are a couple of approaches you might want to try.
+You are, of course, right not to expect perfection, especially at that age, but there are a couple of approaches you might want to try.

 Teach her to kick with her knees locked out so that her legs are completely straight, encouraging her to ‘kick like a robot’ or ‘kick with robot legs’.
-We know that technically this is incorrect, but you will be over exaggerating the point you are attempting to teach.
+We know that, technically, this is incorrect, but you will be exaggerating the point you are attempting to teach.
 The fact that she kicks naturally from the knee means that you may have to exaggerate the opposite, resulting in a leg kick that looks somewhere near correct.

-If she gets it somewhere near right on the poolside and on her back, get her then to repeat it with her eyes closed and remember how it feels.
+If she gets it somewhere near right on the poolside and on her back, get her to repeat it with her eyes closed and remember how it feels.
 Then see if she can transpose it onto her front.

-contains over 80 separate exercises each with common mistakes and relevant teaching points.
+My very popular book How to Be A Swimming Teacher contains over 80 separate exercises, each with common mistakes and relevant teaching points.
 You can download it instantly, print out the parts you need and keep them with you on poolside.
 Click below to find out more.

-by Harry Peacock
+By Harry Peacock

 And therein actually lie’s the problem.
 You are trying to solve the problem before you remove it.

 Try asking her to keep the legs still and straight, and swim arms only.
-Just tell her; “knees together, ankles together.”
-I know this will fly in the face of orthodox teaching, but there are times when you just have to think well outside of ‘the box' to get the desired effect – think ‘cause and effect'.
+Just tell her, “knees together, ankles together.”
+I know this will fly in the face of orthodox teaching, but there are times when you have to think well outside of ‘the box' to get the desired effect – think ‘cause and effect'.

-When swimming with arms only is achieved, a leg action will naturally develop as a 're-action' to the arm stroke, in conjunction with the longitudinal rotation of the shoulders.
-A little like the Australian 2-beat leg kick of the 1960s 70s, although this type of kick will serve only as balance to the stroke as a whole.
+When swimming with arms only is achieved, a leg action will naturally develop as a 're-action' to the arm stroke in conjunction with the longitudinal rotation of the shoulders.
+A little like the Australian 2-beat leg kick of the 1960s 70s, although this type of kick will serve only as a balance to the stroke as a whole.

-In time, she should be able to increase the frequency of the kick to a more orthodox 4 or 6 beat kick.
+In time, she should be able to increase the frequency of the kick to a more orthodox 4 or 6-beat kick.

-I can’t be sure how long ago your article was submitted and maybe you have a resolve by now, but there could well be others out there who may benefit from the methods outlined above.
+I can’t be sure how long ago your article was submitted, and maybe you have a resolve by now, but there could well be others out there who may benefit from the methods outlined above.
 I hope so.